Ragnarokkr/social-bar-flat-3d/README.md

 </html>
 ```

-Setting the side for the social bar is possibile by changing the `left` CSS
+The social bar position can be set by changing the `left` with `right` CSS class.
-class with `right`.

-A working example is available also into the attached `index.html` example file
+It's possibile to test it by using the provided `index.html` example file, or
-and on [CodePen.io][codepen].
+via the live demo on [CodePen.io][codepen].

 [ionicons]: //code.ionicframework.com/ionicons/2.0.1/css/ionicons.min.css
 [reset]: //cdnjs.cloudflare.com/ajax/libs/meyer-reset/2.0/reset.min.css